RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 end up playing for a short time on the default setting.
 What happens is remarkable and incredibly frustrating.
 If I focus on trying to remember that up means up and down means down, I can usually get to a level that is usable - at least when I pay full attention.
 But as soon as something intense happens like a bad guy jumping out from behind a bush, my reflexes revert to inverted settings.
-Even more interestingly though, when I then inevitably switch my control scheme back to inverted I am unable to fully shed the tendency towards trying to play with default look controls.
+Even more interestingly though, when I inevitably switch my control scheme back to inverted I am unable to fully shed the tendency towards trying to play with default look controls.

 Back to keyboard layouts and editors.
 In short, I'm concerned that an attempt to learn how to use QWERTY again and to memorize Vim keyboard